twpayne/chezmoi/docs/REFERENCE.md

 ### `diff` [*targets*]

-Print the approximate shell commands required to ensure that *targets* in the destination directory match the target state.
-If no targets are specified, print the commands required for all targets.
-It is equivalent to `chezmoi apply --dry-run --verbose`.
+Print the difference between the target state and the destination state for *targets*.
+If no targets are specified, print the differences for all targets.

-If `diff.pager` is set in the configuration file then the output will be piped into this command.
+If a `diff.pager` command is set in the configuration file then the output will be piped into it.

+#### `-f`, `--format` *format*

+Print the diff in *format*.
+The format can be set with the `diff.format` variable in the configuration file.
+Valid formats are:

+##### `chezmoi`

+A mix of unified diffs and pseudo shell commands, equivalent to `chezmoi apply --dry-run --verbose`.
+They can be colorized and include scripts.

+##### `git`

+A [git format diff](https://git-scm.com/docs/diff-format), without color and not including scripts.
+In version 2.0.0 of chezmoi, `git` format diffs will become the default and support color and scripts and the `chezmoi` format will be removed.

 #### `--no-pager`